OpenNebula/website/content/product/cluster_configuration/san_storage/lvm_drivers.md

 ---
-title: "SAN Datastore"
+title: "SAN Storage Configuration"
+linktitle: "Configuration"
 date: "2025-02-17"
 description:
 categories:
 pageintoc: "72"
 tags:
-weight: "6"
+weight: "4"
 ---

 <a id="lvm-drivers"></a>

 <!--# SAN Datastore -->

+## SAN Storage

 This storage configuration assumes that Hosts have access to storage devices (LUNs) exported by an Storage Area Network (SAN) server using a suitable protocol like iSCSI or Fibre Channel.
 The Hosts